 Tulsi has got the great medicinal value.

-1. The earth round the Tulasi Plant is used as application in the form of a paste for massaging the body to counteract the effects on the skin of debilitating marshy environment.
+1. The earth around the Tulasi Plant is used as an application in the form of a paste for massaging the body to counteract the effects on the skin of debilitating marshy environment.
 Famous Indian wrestlers have used it to come out victorious.

 3. Tulasi is used by Indian physicians in the treatment of mental weakness, such as loss of confusion, depression, melancholia, hysteria, migraine, headache and cerebral congestion etc.

 4. Tulasi leaves, eaten as daily routine in marshy area, make one immune to fever.
 A few fresh leaves of Tulasi chewed and eaten with very little pepper, daily in the morning, on the empty stomach prevents malaria and helps to cure it.